DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Problem Formulation: Cooperative Problem Solving with General Agents

-where $p_e$ is the payload and $\pi_e$ is a delivery policy.
-For example, $p_e$ can be the result of a computation completed by an agent $a$, whose delivery policy is to send the result immediately to all other agents $a'\neq a$.
-At each logical time $t$, $\pi_e$ determines the set of recipients $R_t(e)$ and an updated policy $\pi_e'$.
-The event is appended to the buffers of agents in $R_t(e)$.
+where $p_e$ is the event payload and $\pi_e$ is its delivery policy.
+At logical time $t$, $\pi_e$ determines the recipient set $R_t(e)$ and updates itself to $\pi_e'$.
+The event is then appended to the buffers of agents in $R_t(e)$.
 If $\pi_e'$ is empty, the event expires.
+For example, $p_e$ may be the result of a computation completed by agent $a$, and $\pi_e$ may immediately deliver the result $p_e$ to all agents $a'\neq a$.

-\textbf{Tracking Agent Dynamics.} The coupled dynamics of agent transformations~\eqref{eq:agent_map} and policy-driven event delivery~\eqref{eq:event_def} induce a stochastic execution process over logical time.
-An \textbf{execution trace} is then defined as
+\textbf{Tracking Agent Dynamics.} The coupled dynamics of agent transformations~\eqref{eq:agent_map} and policy-driven event delivery~\eqref{eq:event_def} jointly define a stochastic execution process over logical time.
+We record this process as an execution trace $\mathcal{T}$ and define the system-level diagnosis problem $\Phi$ as:

-where $a_t$ is the activated agent at time $t$ (if any), and $e_t$ is the event generated or delivered at time $t$.

-Due to asynchrony and non-determinism, system behavior is not fully characterized by the terminal output $e_\infty$.
-Failures may arise from intermediate interaction structure, such as stalled activations, lost subproblems, duplicated work, or premature termination.
-We therefore study the following \textbf{inference problem}: given only an observable execution trace $\mathcal{T}$, infer a system-level diagnosis function

-where $\mathcal{F}$ denotes a space of failure signals and explanations.
-For example, a failure signal might consist of a computation task (i.e., an event) being forwarded indefinitely between agents, none of whom complete the task and generate the result.
-The function $\Phi$ must operate solely on observable interaction structure, without access to agent internals, semantic task labels, or outcome supervision.
-To solve this problem, in the next section, we introduce the \emph{Dynamic Interaction Graph (DIG)}, a formal execution representation of agent interactions in cooperative problem solving.
+Here, $a_t$ is the agent activated at time $t$, if any, and $e_t$ denotes the event generated or delivered at that time.
+The challenge is that asynchronous and non-deterministic execution makes failures hard to localize from the terminal output $e_\infty$ alone.
+Failures may arise from intermediate interaction structure, e.g., stalled activations, lost subproblems, duplicated work, or premature termination.
+Thus, $\Phi$ must infer $\mathcal{F}$, the space of failure signals and explanations, from observable interaction traces without access to agent internals or semantic task labels.
+We address this with the \emph{Dynamic Interaction Graph (DIG)}, a formal representation of agent interactions during cooperative problem solving.